ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

-# How to Extend Avalanche's Subnet-evm with a stateful Precompile
+# How to Extend Avalanche's Subnet-evm with a Stateful Precompile

 This tutorial will show you how to extend Avalanche's Subnet-evm with custom functionality.
 It adds a novel stateful precompile contract to verify the X-Chain signature of a message that has been signed using the Avalanche Wallet or by other means.